-Single Family Water Meter Program
+Single-Family Water Meter Program

-About the Program
+About the Single-Family Water Meter Program

-- Water rates based on actual consumption.
+- Water rates are based on actual consumption.

-- Encourage water conservation.
+- Encourages water conservation.

-- Motivate you to reduce your water usage.
+- Motivates to reduce water usage.

-How else can I Benefit from this Program?
+How else can I benefit from this Program?

 - First year guarantee: The City of Richmond offers a First-Year Guarantee that provides an adaptation period for the water meter.
 If your billing under the metered rate exceeds the flat rate over the first year, you are eligible to apply for a credit.
 This application must be made within 15 months of the meter installation.

-- Take control of your bill: With a water meter you can control how high your water and sewer bills are by the amount of water you use.
+- Take control of your bill: With a water meter, you can control how high your water and sewer bills are by the amount of water you use.
 Therefore, you will see the savings whenever you lower your water use, whether it is from going on vacation or installing low flow toilets.
 You will see the difference.

-- Low-flow showerheads
+- low-flow showerheads

-- Low-flow faucet aerators for bathroom taps
+- low-flow faucet aerators for bathroom taps

-- Low-flow faucet aerators for kitchen sinks with swivel neck and spray setting
+- low-flow faucet aerators for kitchen sinks with swivel neck and spray setting

 - Fill Cycle Diverter (prevents excess water from flowing into overflow of the toilet tank)